Let’s talk about the myths and realities of home school students, shall we?

 Myth #2: Home school students have a heck of a life.
 They can stay up late and sleep in while public school students are slaving away in a crowded classroom.
 Their family can take a trip on a moment’s notice and use their traveling to some exotic place as an impetus for learning.

-Reality: Yes, this is true.
+Reality: (This is a big one–the myth and the reality of it is one of the most surprising.)
+Yes, this is true.
 However, my students tell me that their parents have strict schedules for learning and summer isn’t a time for a three month vacation.
 They are expected to learn in the summer and on many holidays, too.
 Many of my students never miss a class with me.
 Since one parent is home with the children, the family lives on the income of the other parent.
 That makes money tight.
-Several of my students never have a vacation or if they do, it is only to another family member’s home.
+Several of my students never have a vacation or if they do, it is only to an extended family member’s home.

 Myth #3: They can’t read and write because no one makes them.